 However, the present day Ifugaos are caught in the classic dilemma of finding their place in the fastness of the mountains.
 Away from their village, the Ifugao wood carvers whose ancient tradition has been handed down from father to son in generations now work in the nearby wood carving factory.
-The Ifugao women, who wear their colorfully loom-woven garb, sit at the primitive looms in the protestant-owned school.
-Their creation are prime tourist attractions in Bagiuo City, a popular tourist destination within the country.
+The Ifugao women, who wear their colorfully loom-woven garb, sit at the primitive looms in the Protestant-owned school.
+Their creation is prime tourist attractions in Baguio City, a popular tourist destination within the country.

 A few kilometers away, there are still those who go on with their daily lives.
-I see a young man who just came down from from his hilly farm.
+I see a young man who just came down from his hilly farm.
 He deposited the sackful of his harvest in the corner of his hut, and with his child in his lap, his young wife in the yard scouring for dried twigs to cook the evening meal, his pet chicken beside him, and chewing tobacco, he contemplates life, or the time and space, or perhaps the memory which confined the existence of his people.

 One of the many features that are distinct to the Ifugaos are the hanging coffins and burying the dead in caves.
 I realized that their religion was far more complex than what the western missionaries offered them in its stead.

 UNESCO declared the Ifugao Rice Terraces of the Cordilleras as a World Heritage site in 1995 due to the blending of the physical landscape, cultural, economic, religious and political environment as a living cultural landscape.

-Many foreigners are only familiar about the beaches of Palawan and Boracay in the Philippines.
+Many foreigners are only familiar with the beaches of Palawan and Boracay in the Philippines.
 And it’s sad that the Philippines is not included as a tourist destination by the popular purveyors of mass tourism like Gate1 or by the cruise lines, which usually include Cambodia, Thailand and Vietnam.
 And I think Philippines politics are partly to blame for the Philippines lagging behind the Southeast Asian countries when it comes to tourism.
 It’s unfortunate because the Philippines is full of living cultural landscape of unparalleled beauty.

 NOTE: Photos by Jefferson Grafia Odena